10 things to do in Chinatown NYC

 An interesting retrospective that helps us to understand the most particular aspects of Chinese culture and the resulting cultural exchange between two worlds, Chinese and American, apparently so different.

 The Museum of Chinese in America or MOCA is located at 215 Centre Street.
-Admission is $12 and it is open Tuesday through Sunday from 11 am to 6 pm.
-However, access is free on the first Thursday of each month.
+Admission is about $12 and it is open Tuesday through Sunday from 11 am to 6 pm.
+However, on the first Thursday of every month, admission is free.

 Book a tour of Chinatown and other neighborhoods